-Analysis: A global game now has a truly global champion
+Analysis: A global NBA now has a truly global champion

 He doesn’t even have the whole list.

-Jeremy Lin, an Asian-American, speaks Mandarin.
+Jeremy Lin, an Asian American, speaks Mandarin.
 The assistants on Nurse’s staff have backgrounds from stints as players or coaches in France, England, Germany, Italy, Australia, Israel and more.
 The director of sports science is Scottish.
 The head trainer is from Ontario.
 Jamaal Magloire, who has been on the staff since his playing days ended, is a Toronto native.

 “It means a lot,” Magloire said as he watched champagne spray all over the locker room.
 “Canada and Toronto especially are very diverse places.
 And this team, all the diversity that we have, it served us well.”